GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 1. Click **Save Changes**.

-### Creating the attestation
+## Creating the attestation

-Now it's time to create the attestation.
-From the binary authorization docs on what the attestation is: _"An attestation is a digitally signed document, made by a signer, that certifies that a required process in your pipeline was completed and that the resulting container image is authorized for deployment in GKE.
-The attestation itself contains the full path to the version of the container image as stored in your container image registry, as well as a signature created by signing the globally unique digest that identifies a specific container image build"_.
+An [attestation](https://cloud.google.com/binary-authorization/docs/key-concepts#attestations) is a digitally signed document, made by a signer, that certifies that a required process in your pipeline was completed and that the resulting container image is authorized for deployment in GKE.
+The attestation itself contains the full path to the version of the container image as stored in your container image registry, as well as a signature created by signing the globally unique digest that identifies a specific container image build.

-As Spinnaker can't run a script by itself, to create the attestation, you should rely on a Kubernetes Job running on top of the Spinnaker Kubernetes cluster.

-This job will have a script that will create the attestation along with the signature of the payload required by Binary Authorization.
+Because Spinnaker can't run a script itself to create the attestation, you use a Kubernetes Job running on the Spinnaker Kubernetes cluster.
+This job has a script that creates the attestation along with the signature of the payload required by Binary Authorization.

 Run the script with the Spinnaker service account.
-For it to work this service account needs permission in the project hosting the binary authorization artifacts.
-This ensures that the only party with permissions to access create the attestation is Spinnaker.
+This service account needs permission in the project hosting the Binary Authorization artifacts.
+This ensures that Spinnaker is only party with permissions to create the attestation.

-### Creating the Binary Authorization Job Docker Container Image
+### Creating the Binary Authorization Job Docker container image

-For that, the first step is to create a docker container based on the Google Cloud SDK base image and place that on Google Cloud Registry to be accessed by the Spinnaker Kubernetes cluster.
+In this section, you create a Docker container based on the Google Cloud SDK base image and place that on Google Cloud Registry to be accessed by the Spinnaker
+Kubernetes cluster.

-In a new directory containing the code for creating the attestation, create a script named `attest_image.sh` with the following content:
+1. In a new directory containing the code for creating the attestation, create a script named `attest_image.sh` with the following content:

         #!/bin/bash
         echo "Image to attest: ${IMAGE_TO_ATTEST}"

         attestation_list_result=$(gcloud container binauthz attestations list \
         --project="${ATTESTOR_PROJECT_ID}" \
         --attestor="projects/${ATTESTOR_PROJECT_ID}/attestors/${ATTESTOR_NAME}" \
         --artifact-url="${IMAGE_TO_ATTEST}")

         echo "Attestation list: ${attestation_list_result}"

         if [ -z "$attestation_list_result" ]
         then
         gcloud container binauthz create-signature-payload \
             --project=${ATTESTOR_PROJECT_ID} \
             --artifact-url="${IMAGE_TO_ATTEST}" > /tmp/generated_payload.json

         gcloud kms asymmetric-sign \
                 --location=${KMS_KEY_LOCATION} \
                 --keyring=${KMS_KEYRING_NAME} \
                 --key=${KMS_KEY_NAME} \
                 --version=${KMS_KEY_VERSION} \
                 --digest-algorithm=sha256 \
                 --input-file=/tmp/generated_payload.json \
                 --signature-file=/tmp/ec_signature \
                 --project ${KMS_KEY_PROJECT_ID}

         PUBLIC_KEY_ID=$(gcloud container binauthz attestors describe ${ATTESTOR_NAME} \
                     --format='value(userOwnedGrafeasNote.publicKeys[0].id)' \
                     --project ${ATTESTOR_PROJECT_ID})

         gcloud container binauthz attestations create \
             --project="${ATTESTOR_PROJECT_ID}" \
             --artifact-url="${IMAGE_TO_ATTEST}" \
             --attestor="projects/${ATTESTOR_PROJECT_ID}/attestors/${ATTESTOR_NAME}" \
             --signature-file=/tmp/ec_signature \
             --public-key-id="${PUBLIC_KEY_ID}"

         echo "Attestation created"

         else
             echo "Attestation already created for image ${IMAGE_TO_ATTEST}" fi

         exit 0

 1. In the same directory, create a Dockerfile with the following code:

         FROM google/cloud-sdk:latest